 Whilst boasting a proud tradition, arguably, Surrey FA has arrived at one of its most exciting junctures - as 2018 saw the organisation move into its new headquarters Meadowbank Stadium, in Dorking.

-Work began on the £5m football stadium in 2016, and will be a fantastic focal point for the community, hosting local football club Dorking Wanderer's home games.
+Work began on the £5m football stadium in 2016, and is a fantastic focal point for the community, hosting National League South Side, Dorking Wanderers home games.

-The stadium will play host to all but one of the County Cup Finals, and as such provide a new home to the prestigious county cup tournaments that have been running for such a long time.
+The stadium plays host to all of our County Cup Finals, and as such provides a new home to the prestigious county cup tournaments that have been running for such a long time.